osf912/CI_3_mastermind/README.md

 ### Existing Features

 * Randomly generated code, covered for the player.
-* User input (trial) is vidated and repeated as long it isn't right in the sense of type, count or range of integers.
+* User input (trial) is validated and repeated as long as it isn't right in the sense of type, count or range of integers.
 * A response, following the rules, is generated.
 * This will be repeated for 12 trials .
-* If you crack the code before, or after the twelveth trial, the Code is shown to you.
+* If you crack the code or after the twelveth trial, the Code is shown to you.
 * Solved games of a session are counted.
 * Data maintained in class instances (hierachic organized classes)